thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

   }
 }
 ```

 These helpers check if we've already converted a unification variable and return the generated variable if we have.
 If we haven't, they generate a new variable using `next_tyvar`/`next_rowvar` and save that as the variable for this unification variable.
-With these in hand modifying our `substitute_*` suite of methods is straightforward.
+With these in hand, modifying our `substitute_*` suite of methods is straightforward.
 We'll take a look at how we update `substitute_ty`, and we can extrapolate from that what we do for the others:

 ```rs